fitzoh/jvm-monitoring-workshop/7-distribution-summaries/README.md

 1. Instrument `TrafficGenerator` to record the exponent used
    * Set a min and max value
-   * publish the full histogram
+   * Publish a histogram with 10 SLA buckets
 2. Instrument main application to record file size
    * Publish SLA buckets for each power of 2
+3. Create Heatmaps for both datasets